 There are two state-mandated measures intended to identify students at risk for obesity-related chronic disease, particularly Type 2 Diabetes.
 Congruent with the national Presidential Youth Fitness Program (presidentialchallenge.org), AISD uses the Fitnessgram to measure student health.
 Fitnessgram data is collected by AISD Physical Educators on students in grades 3-12.
 A key measure taken is the Body Mass Index (BMI), which is based on a student’s height, weight, gender and age.
-A BMI percentile between the 5th and <85th percentile is considered normal range, while scores > 85th and < 95th percentile are considered overweight, >95thpercentile obese, and >99th percentile severely obese.
-These measures indicate that for School Year 2011-12, 39% of AISD students overall are overweight or obese and at risk of chronic disease (they are not in the Fitnessgram Healthy Zone).
+A BMI percentile between the 5th and <85th percentile is considered normal range, while scores > 85th and < 95th percentile are considered overweight, >95th percentile obese, and >99th percentile severely obese.
+These measures indicate that for School Year 2013-14, 34% of AISD students overall are overweight, obese or severely obese and at risk of chronic disease (they are not in the Fitnessgram Healthy Zone).
 Rates vary by campus, grade, ethnicity, gender, neighborhood and economic disadvantage.
-For instance, in SY 2008-09 the obesity rate (BMI>95%ile) at middle schools ranged from 8.6% on one campus to 32.1% on another.
+Over 2000 students (4%) were identified as severely obese and thus at the highest risk for chronic disease.
 Use of Fitnessgram data has helped guide systemic change including policy, curriculum, health system and community interventions to support the health of all students.

-Based on findings returned from medical providers, only about 6% of students referred to a medical provider are found to be within normal limits, 50% of the students referred are found to be obese, and about 20% are found to be vulnerable for type 2 diabetes.
+Based on findings returned from medical providers, only 4.4% of students referred to a medical provider are found to be within normal limits, 18.6% were found to have a diabetes risk, and 59.3% of the students referred are found to be obese.

 Student Fitnessgram data has been integrated into the student’s health record via the Student Health Information System (SHIS).
 School nurses now have access to the student’s BMI measures.
 Progress has also been made in improving the collaboration process between AISD Physical Educators and nurses for referring students to medical care who are identified with a BMI> 99th percentile.